Bowling Rules

 2. If any member of the team is absent, a score 10 pins less than their established average will be used for the team score that week.

-1. Any individual who does not report to bowling for the first two weeks of the season and doesn’t inform the Bowling Director and their team, will be given one opportunity to confirm they are still a player in the season.
+4. Any individual who does not report to bowling for the first two weeks of the season and doesn’t inform the Director Of Bowling and their team, will be given one opportunity to confirm they are still a player in the season.
 If there is no response, they will forfeit all monies paid and not be permitted to play for the remainder of the season.
 The next person on the waitlist will be invited to play the remainder of the season.

 1. Big Apple Recreational Sports is New York City’s non-profit, community-minded co-ed sports league for lesbian, gay, bisexual, transgender, queer and LGBTQI-friendly New Yorkers who want to play competitive sports in an athletic environment free of harassment, discrimination and drama.
 Our leagues are committed to creating an inclusive environment for all participants.
 To that end, all players are expected to conduct themselves with the highest level of sportsmanship.

-2. Sportsmanship is defined as: fairness and respect for one’s opponents, teams, and referees, as well as exhibiting graciousness in winning and losing.
+2. Sportsmanship is defined as: fairness and respect for one’s opponents, teams, venue employees, and referees, as well as exhibiting graciousness in winning and losing.

 3. Threatening language, verbal threats, or slurs against race, religion, ethnicity, sexuality, or gender will not be tolerated under any circumstances.

-4. If any unacceptable behavior as outlined above is observed by any member of the BARS community and found to be true after an investigation by the Director of Bowling or Bowling Operations Manager, it may result in suspension and/or ejection from a game, season or league.
+4. If any unacceptable behavior as outlined above is observed by any member of the BARS community and found to be true after an investigation by the BARS Bowling Leadership team, it may result in suspension and/or ejection from a game, season or league.